Meet Our Team

 Since 1967, our offices in Bloomfield Hills, Michigan have been offering individuals, students, and families the caring educational and psychological help they need.
-Our staff includes a multi-disciplinary team of certified licensed, and highly experienced: Teachers, Educational Specialists, Psychologists, Licensed Counselors, Licensed Social Workers and Career Counselors.
-Highlights and specialties are listed for each of our team of professionals, from Student Coaching to Athletic Training in Sports Psychology to Aspergers and Autism, the vast array of specialties assist in choosing from our dedicated professionals.
+Our staff includes a multi-disciplinary team of certified licensed, and highly experienced: Teachers, Educational Specialists, Psychologists, Licensed Counselors and Career Counselors.
+Highlights and specialties are listed for each of our team of professionals, from Student Coaching to Aspergers and Autism, the vast array of specialties assist in choosing from our dedicated professionals.

 Laura Rodriguez-Kitkowski, Ph.D.